 Correct me if I’m wrong, but Trello seems more compact in wrapping up features.
 Its user interface looks minimalistic with only ‘Boards’, ‘Home’ and ‘Teams’ tabs.

 In Asana, many more tabs like ‘Inbox’ and ‘Portfolios’ come up right after signing in.
 I remember it confused me a bit when I first explored the tool.
 However, I’m sure that devoted Asana users totally accept and praise the tool’s UI.

 Now, in what way can we adjust the tools for our needs?

 Asana vs. Trello: customization

-In Trello, you can change your Boards’ background by choosing a specific colour or an Unsplash picture.
-But to add your own photo you need to be a paid plan user.
+In Trello, you can change your Boards’ background by choosing a specific colour or any other customized picture.

 Changing Background of a Trello board